metti/stg/doc/stg.md

     NOTE: Only ELF symbol information, and not DWARF type information, is currently processed.

+## Reading options

+*   `--process-dwarf`

+    Enable DWARF processing, when reading ELF files.
+For other formats this options does nothing.

 ## Merge

 If multiple (or zero) inputs are provided, then a symbol merge operation is run.